 Source: FORKOFF Twitter Marketing Data, 2026

 If you are building your founder voice on X, our Twitter marketing team can handle Ring 3 while you focus on Ring 1.
-If you want the full founder positioning stack (podcast placements, personal brand content, thought leadership), that is the founder funnel.
+If you want the full founder positioning stack including podcast placements, personal brand content, and thought leadership, that is the founder funnel.

 Ring 2: Team Amplification

 Ring 2 is the force multiplier.
-Every employee who posts about the product extends Ring 1's reach into new networks.
+Every employee who posts about the product extends Ring 1's reach into new networks at zero direct spend.

 What Ring 2 looks like:

-- Co-founders and early employees post 2 to 3 times per week from their personal accounts
+- Co-founders and early employees posting 2 to 3 times per week from their personal accounts

-- Coordinated quote-tweets on founder threads (not fake engagement, real commentary from people who work on the product)
+- Coordinated quote-tweets on founder threads, not fake engagement but real commentary from people who work on the product

 - Employee "build log" content: engineers sharing what they shipped, designers sharing process, customer success sharing user stories